CaioBonani/local_chat/README.md

 To use this project follow these steps:

-1. Build and Run the Rust server:
+1. Build and Run the Rust or C server:
-   `cd server/server_rust && cargo run`
+   * Rust: `cd server/server_rust && cargo run`
+   * C: `cd server/server_c && gcc server.c -o server.out && ./server.out`

 3. Build and Run the clients: